TomasPospisil97/landingpage/README.md

 4. **About**:
 * Create about me section with short description of myself. // NOT DONE - needs to be adjusted
 * Add some general info, keep it short but longer that "HOME" section. // NOT DONE - needs to be adjusted
 * Add a option to download a CV?
-Maybe some type of "box" with points of my knowledge etc. // NOT DONE
+Maybe some type of "box" with points of my knowledge etc. // DONE

 5. **Portfolio**:
 * Disclaimer: I will be doing projects as per tutorials, insructions articles/videos, etc..
 I will try my best to include some of my own knowledge and I will adjust the Projects towards my personal use (It will not be a copy-paste or look exactly as the template).